This means that the URL in question contains a nofollow in the response HTML, and not in the rendered HTML.

 During this stage, they are parsing the response HTML, looking for followed links, and then passing these URLs back into the crawl queue - this occurs before rendering has happened.

-So if links are nofollow in the response HTML, this may slow down how quickly Google finds and indexes the linked URLs.
+If links are nofollow in the response HTML, this may slow down how quickly Google finds and indexes the linked URLs, even if this was not the intention.

 This Hint will trigger for any internal URL that contains a nofollow robots directive in the response HTML but not in the rendered HTML.